-The Committee considered the results of the advisory vote in reviewing our executive compensation program and undertook, with the assistance of its independent compensation consultant, a detailed review of the composition of our compensation peer group.
-Upon completion of the review, and at the recommendation of its compensation consultant, the Committee approved a revised peer group to be evaluated in determining the types and amounts of compensation to be paid to our named executive officers in 2012.
-The Committee's peer group review and revised peer group is discussed in further detail under "Peer Group Analysis" set forth below in the "Compensation Discussion & Analysis."
+In April 2014, the compensation paid to our named executive officers in 2013 was approved by over 95% of the votes cast on the proposal.
+The Committee considered the results of the advisory vote in reviewing our executive compensation program, noting the high level of stockholder support, and elected to continue the same principles in determining the types and amounts of compensation to be paid to our named executive officers in 2014.
 The Committee will continue to focus on responsible executive compensation practices that attract, motivate and retain high performance executives, reward those executives for the achievement of short-term and long-term performance, and support our other executive compensation objectives, including long-term career development and retention goals.